betterscientificsoftware/bssw.io/Articles/Blog/FlashPsipProcess.md

 posed by these platforms.
 We started to restructure the code infrastructure two years ago by examining the scope and extent of changes that needed to occur in the APIs of the code units to replace or modify the outdated infrastructural units.
-The code restructuring described in this article is being carried out under the AMReX Co-design Center, with the intent of enabling exascale simulations to be done under the Exastar Project.
-Both AMReX and Exastar are members of the Application Development focus area of the ECP project.
+The code restructuring described in this article is being carried out under the AMReX Co-design Center, with the intent of enabling exascale simulations to be done under the ExaStar project.
+Both AMReX and ExaStar are members of the Application Development focus area of the U.S. [Exascale Computing Project](https://exascaleproject.org).

 The primary objective of the refactoring was to modify the interfaces of the so-called Grid code unit so that, (1) looping over domain sections (blocks)